 Foreign Investment Risk.
 Foreign investments can be adversely affected by political, economic and market developments abroad, including the imposition of economic and other sanctions by the United States or another country.
-Foreign markets may be smaller, less liquid and more volatile than the major markets in the United States, and as a result, Fund share values may be more volatile.
+There may be less publicly available information about foreign issuers because they may not be subject to reporting practices, requirements or regulations comparable to those to which United States companies are subject.
+Foreign markets may be smaller, less liquid and more volatile than the major markets in the United States and, as a result, Fund share values may be more volatile.
 Trading in foreign markets typically involves higher expense than trading in the United States.
 The Fund may have difficulties enforcing its legal or contractual rights in a foreign country.